 Things You'll Need

 Spray oven cleaner to remove grease from the inside of the barbecue, the grill racks and inside of the lid.
-Follow directions and allow to sit until the heaviest grease is softened.
+Follow directions and allow the product to sit until the heaviest grease is softened.
 Scrub the grill racks with the barbecue wire brush.
-Wipe the inside of the barbecue and lid down with paper towels while wearing plastic gloves.
+Wipe down the inside of the barbecue and lid with paper towels while wearing plastic gloves.
 Use steel wool to remove any remaining grease.

 Squeeze dish soap onto a wet sponge.
 Wash the barbecue, inside and out, with the sponge and rinse well.
 Allow to dry and wipe down with rubbing alcohol and paper towels to remove any remaining residue.
 Protect the non-porcelain portions of the barbecue from paint over-spray using painters tape and newspaper.

 Lay newspaper on the ground and lay the two 2-by-4s on top of the newspaper about 8 inches apart.
-Place the barbecue lid on top of the 2-by-4s and apply spray paint, as in Step 5.
-Turn the lid over and apply spray paint to the top of the barbecue lid.
-Repeat this process, applying as many light coats of spray paint to the barbecue lid as you applied to the bowl of the barbecue.
+Place the barbecue lid on top of the 2-by-4s and apply spray paint to its exterior surface.
+Repeat this process, applying as many light coats of high-heat porcelain spray paint to the barbecue lid as you applied to the bowl of the barbecue.

 Allow the paint to dry thoroughly.
 After allowing the porcelain to cure for 48 hours, fire up your old friend again and enjoy.

 In order for the porcelain spray paint to dry thoroughly and cure, place the grill in a garage or porch for 48 hours.
 Do not put the lid on the grill or the racks inside the barbecue until the end of that time.

 If the aluminum and stainless steel portions of the grill's legs need a bit of sprucing up, remove the rust and spray with a high-quality aluminum or stainless steel spray paint with rust protection.